ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### Adding a second passphrase

 You can add a second passphrase to your Ark Wallet for an added layer of security.
-You may want to do this if you have a large amount of Ark or if you believe somebody else may know your first passphrase (or most of it).
+You may want to do this if you have a large amount of ARK or if you believe somebody else may know your first passphrase (or most of it).

 **Note:** By adding a second passphrase you will be required from that point forward to use both your first and second passphrase to send transactions.
 You cannot remove the second passphrase once it is added and it is just as important to keep safe and kept secure as your first.
 This is usually not advised for the average user.